-Travel Assistance and Employee Assistance Program - available free to regular full-time TROY employees.
+Travel Assistance and Resource Link - available free to regular full-time TROY employees.

 Participants must contribute 3% or more of their salary.
 Employees eligible for TROY's matching program will receive a match of 3% on a maximum of $18,000.00 of salary ($540.00 annual maximum [$45.00 monthly for a 12 month employee; $54.00 monthly for a 10 month employee]).

 An employee who earns $60,535.00 or more is considered "highly compensated" and does not qualify for TROY's match.
 Once an employee reaches highly compensated, and the Troy matching is discontinued, it will not be reinstated if the employee reverts back to a salary below the highly compensated level.
 Employees may still participate at the non-matching level.

 Troy University provides both 403b and 457b retirement savings plans.
 Each year, the Internal Revenue Service (IRS) sets a limit on the amount of money you can voluntary contribute on a pretax basis to these optional retirement savings plans.
 These limits apply to all pretax contributions you make to any plan/plans at the University and any other employer you might have during the year.